quintuple-lained/TheWandgame2025/README.md

 ## Who the F... is Alice ##

-Originally inspired by the legendary TGR Alice, The ENDGAME may not win any prizes for ergonomics.
-But just like the Alice, it's a true icon a masterpiece you'll want to show off, even if your fingers take a little time to get used to it.
+Inspired by the legendary TGR Alice, the ENDGAME pays homage to a true classic.
+While it might not claim the top spot for ergonomics, its design speaks for itself—an iconic piece you’ll want to show off, even if it takes a bit of time for your fingers to adjust.

-This low profile keyboard is designed for high performance typing, with a slightly staggered layout that's great for ergonomic newcomers and veterans alike.
-Its unique bottomless topmount design makes it super-thin, lightweight, and perfect for on the go use.
+This low-profile keyboard is built for high performance typing.
+Its slightly staggered layout works beautifully for both ergonomic beginners and experienced users.
+The unique bottomless top mount design makes it incredibly slim, lightweight, and perfect for those on the move.

-After three years of development and global collaboration, the ENDGAME isn't just a keyboard it's a community driven project, embodying the journey and friendships built along the way.
+After three years of development and collaboration with contributors from around the world, the ENDGAME is more than just a keyboard it’s the result of a shared journey, a community driven effort that reflects the passion and creativity of everyone involved.

-Thanks to everyone who has contributed.
-Enjoy, have fun and remember: LOVE, PEACE, UWU and repeat.
+To all who contributed thank you.
+Enjoy the journey, and have fun exploring what this keyboard can do!

-## Everything You Need, All in One Place ##
+## Everything You Need, All In One Place ##

 Get the entire kit from KeebSupply, a trusted vendor with affordable international shipping.
 It’s your one stop shop for everything you need highly recommended!
 [Buy here](https://keeb.supply/products/endgame)